waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## II.
 Active Puzzles & Hypotheses

 ### A. Pokémon Mansion Puzzle (Positional Triggers)
-- **Confirmed Mechanic:** This mechanic is confirmed for multiple floors.
+- **Confirmed Mechanic:** This mechanic is confirmed for multiple floors. - **Confirmed Mechanic:** This mechanic is confirmed for multiple floors.
 On 1F, moving into the central corridor around (12, 8) caused the western gates at (17, 8) and (18, 8) to close.
+On 2F, moving to specific tiles like (11, 10) and (21, 13) has also been observed to open gates.
+I need to map these triggers carefully.
 On 2F, moving to specific tiles like (11, 10) and (21, 13) has also been observed to open gates.
 I need to map these triggers carefully.
 - **Untested Assumption (Key Location):** The Secret Key is *inside* the Pokémon Mansion.
 This is based on the original game, but this is a ROM hack.
   - **Test Plan:** If I remain stuck after testing other hypotheses, I will systematically interact with every NPC and object on Cinnabar Island itself.
 - **Untested Assumption (Fall-Through Floor):** A specific breakable floor tile on 3F must be fallen through to access a sealed-off section of 2F.